hyosung11/Launch-School/Courses/journal.md

 09:03 There's going to be a merge conflict.

 09:05 I fixed the merge conflit.
 I want to check UI for a second before starting the study sesion with Laurent.

+10:40 Walking through "Student" with Laurent and struggling to understand what is being asked.
+I have to pee.